danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="auth.cancelCode.html" name="auth.cancelCode">Cancel the login verification code: auth.cancelCode</a>

-* <a href="messages.editChatTitle.html" name="messages.editChatTitle">Chanages chat name and sends a service message on it.: messages.editChatTitle</a>
+* <a href="messages.editChatTitle.html" name="messages.editChatTitle">Chanages chat name and sends a service message on it: messages.editChatTitle</a>

 * <a href="account.setPrivacy.html" name="account.setPrivacy">Change privacy settings of current account: account.setPrivacy</a>